 · You are in the do-nothingness state.
 You are overwhelmed by the desire to do nothing!

 · You don’t see your healing as your responsibility, or if you do see it as your responsibility you think it will be beyond your capabilities to do.

-· You are offended by the idea that your emotional state, depression is NOT
+· You are offended by the idea that your emotional state is within your control.

 · Thinking your problem is unique and beyond any book or modern thinking ideas.